KaixuanLi-ECNU/kaixuanli-ecnu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-[Kaixuan Li](https://kaixuanli-ecnu.github.io/) (The "X" in "Kaixuan" is pronounced like the "sh" in "shear") is now a final-year Ph.D. candidate in the Software Engineering Institute at [East China Normal University (ECNU)](https://www.ecnu.edu.cn/), under the supervision of [Prof. Yixiang Chen](https://faculty.ecnu.edu.cn/_s43/cyx/main.psp).
-Before that, I received my B.S. degree in Software Engineering Institute from ECNU in 2020.
+[Kaixuan Li](https://kaixuanli-ecnu.github.io/) (The "X" in "Kaixuan" is pronounced like the "sh" in "shear") will join [Nanyang Technological University](https://www.ntu.edu.sg/) as a research fellow, under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/).
-I am also a research assistant at [Nanyang Technological University](https://www.ntu.edu.sg/) under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/) during 2022-2025.
+He got his Ph.D. degree from the Software Engineering Institute at [East China Normal University (ECNU)](https://www.ecnu.edu.cn/), under the supervision of [Prof. Yixiang Chen](https://faculty.ecnu.edu.cn/_s43/cyx/main.psp).
+Before that, he received a B.S. degree in Software Engineering Institute from ECNU in 2020.

-My research focuses on Software Quality Analysis and Assurance, particularly in areas such as **Open Source Security** and **Smart Contract Security** by exploring program analysis and applying large language models (LLMs) to enhance software security.
+His research focuses on Software Quality Analysis and Assurance, particularly in exploring program analysis and applying large language models (LLMs) to enhance software security.

 💬 kaixuanli AT stu.ecnu.edu.cn

 # 🔥 News
-* <span style="color:#FC4E2A">**2025.04:**</span> I was honored as the "Outstanding Graduate of Shanghai".
+* <span style="color:#FC4E2A">**2025.04:**</span> I was honored to be selected as the "Outstanding Graduate of Shanghai".
 Thank you for this recognition!
 * <span style="color:#FC4E2A">**2025.01:**</span> I was selected as a PC member within ICSE 2026.
 Welcome to submit your papers!
 * <span style="color:#FC4E2A">**2024.12:**</span> I won the President Scholarship of East China Normal University.
 Thanks for the recognition and support from the faculty @SEI, ECNU!
 * <span style="color:#FC4E2A">**2024.09:**</span> I won the National Scholarship of Doctoral Students (China).
 Thanks for the recognition and support from the faculty and students@SEI, ECNU!